-Bull City Ciderworks got its start in Durham by a couple of Lexington guys.
+Bull City Ciderworks was started in Durham by a couple of Lexington guys.
 And while nearly all of their production happens in the land of red slaw, their cider bar in Durham is certainly worthy of this list.

-You can find them next to the Wine Feed in downtown, where games and plenty of space are waiting for families (and dogs!).
-Ciderworks also hosts some fun events throughout the year, which is why you should follow them on Facebook to keep up.
+You can find them next to the Wine Feed downtown, where games and plenty of space await families (and dogs!).
+Ciderworks also hosts some fun events throughout the year, so you should follow them on Facebook to keep up.

-At this location, you’ll find 24 taps waiting to pour delicious cider and even cans of NC beers for hop lovers.
-We love coming here and can’t wait to watch new things coming in and out of Bull City Ciderworks!
+You’ll find 24 taps waiting to pour delicious cider and even cans of NC beers for hop lovers at this location.
+We love coming here and can’t wait to see new things coming in and out of Bull City Ciderworks!

 The Glass Jug Beer Lab